sujitseth/GettingandCleaningData/CodeBook.md

 ## Transformation

-1.Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.
-2.Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
-3.Uses descriptive activity names to name the activities in the data set 4.Appropriately labels the data set with descriptive activity names.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive activity names.
-5.Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.